 Some more specific tips for your eCommerce app design

 Support of pinch and double-tap zoom gestures.
 The ability to zoom in on a product can influence the users’ decision whether or not they want to buy it.
-Plus, users already got used to such gestures in other apps, so they would consider this feature in your eCommerce app as a nice bonus.
+Plus, users already got used to such gestures in other apps so they would consider this feature in your eCommerce app a nice bonus.

 Virtual Reality (VR) shopping.
-VR implementation helps your app to achieve a new level of online shopping.
+VR implementation helps your app achieve a new level of online shopping.
 VR integration into UI/UX design allows users to view each product in reality and, for example, check how the piece of furniture would fit their apartment.

 Wishlist feature.
 If some users like a product but don’t want to buy it for various reasons, they can save it for later.
-Also, users can get notifications about price changing or product availability.
+Also, users can get notifications about price changes or product availability.

 Conclusion

-Your eCommerce mobile app design should be not only well-executed but also carefully planned to predict user behavior and potential issues they could face.
+Your eCommerce mobile app design should not only be well-executed but also carefully planned to predict user behavior and potential issues they could face.
 The right allocation of elements solves potential problems with navigation and exploration.
-For example, explicit distinction between the primary button of ‘Add to Cart’ and the secondary ‘Save for Later’ button will encourage users to proceed with an order and guide them directly to the cart.
+For example, an explicit distinction between the primary button of ‘Add to Cart’ and the secondary ‘Save for Later’ button will encourage users to proceed with an order and guide them directly to the cart.

 Don’t miss out main points